-- Reward tickets (awarded for appropriate behaviour responses in lessons and achievements) - Rewards points can be awarded by any member of staff for positive behaviour/work, representing TRS and achievements inside or outside of TRS. - SIMS Achievement points are used to record these rewards, and a matching number of raffle tickets should be placed in hub ticket boxes. - Telephone calls home can take place by any member of staff in liaison with hub managers - Achievements are celebrated in weekly assemblies, prize raffles and termly awards
+- Reward tickets (awarded for appropriate behaviour responses in lessons and achievements) - Rewards points can be awarded by any member of staff for positive behaviour/work, representing TRS and achievements inside or outside of TRS. - SIMS Achievement points are used to record these rewards, and a matching number of raffle tickets should be placed in school ticket boxes. - Telephone calls home can take place by any member of staff in liaison with school managers - Achievements are celebrated in weekly assemblies, prize raffles and termly awards

-In every lesson on each day student can earn a reward point for achievements in one of the LORIC Principles which should clearly link to the lesson focus and their successful application of assessment centre strategies.
-In circumstances where pupils go beyond the aim of the lesson, they may be awarded 2 points however both will need to be connected to the LORIC principles.
+In every lesson on each day student can earn a reward point for achievements in one of the Aim High, Be Kind values which should clearly link to the lesson focus.
+In circumstances where pupils go beyond the aim of the lesson, they may be awarded 2 points however both will need to be connected to the Aim High, Be Kind values.
+7.c Aim High, Be Kind values are: